espnet/espnet/doc/espnet2_training_option.md

 Note that even espnet1, if using `bin` or `frame` batch-count, this changing of batch_size is not done.

 ## Gradient accumulating
-There are several measures to deal large model architecture than your GPU device memory when training.
+There are several ways to deal with larger model architectures than the capacity of your GPU device memory during training.

 - Using more number of GPUs
 - Using half decision tensor